Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Introduction

-In this paper, we systematically construct and classify all crystalline TSC and TI for 3D interacting fermion systems protected by crystalline point group symmetry.(In real materials, the translation symmetry is typically broken by disorder and there is no need to consider the full space group symmetry in general\footnote{For optical lattice or other artificial lattice systems, the full space group symmetry can be preserved and our method is easily to be generalized for those cases.}.)
+In this paper, we systematically construct and classify all crystalline TSC and TI for 3D interacting fermion systems protected by crystalline point group symmetry.
+(In real materials, the translation symmetry is typically broken by disorder and there is no need to consider the full space group symmetry in general \footnote{For optical lattice or other artificial lattice systems, the full space group symmetry can be preserved and our method is easy to be generalized for those cases.}.)
 We also study the corresponding HO topological surface theories via higher-order bulk-boundary correspondence, for both spinless and spin-1/2 fermions.
-We conclude that each 2D block-state has a second-order topological surface theory, each 1D block-state has a third-order topological surface theory, and all 0D block-states do not have nontrivial HO topological surface theory.
-In particular, we discover an intriguiing fact that almost all 2D block-states are intriguing interacting topological phases.
+We conclude that each 2D block state has a second-order topological surface theory, each 1D block state has a third-order topological surface theory, and all 0D block states do not have nontrivial HO topological surface theory.
+In particular, we discover an intriguing fact that almost all 2D block states are intrinsically interacting topological phases.
 The systematic investigation of HO topological surface theory serves a significant experimental relevance of crystalline SPT phases, because tunneling spectroscopy and transport experiments may directly probe the topological surface theory.
-Finally, by comparing our results with the classifications of 3D fermionic SPT(fSPT) phases protected by internal symmetries with identical abstract group structure, we confirm the crystalline equivalence principle for generic 3D interacting fermionic systems, which requires the following twists on the symmetry group: \begin{enumerate}[1.] \item orientation-reserving operations, such as the Mirror reflection symmetry, should be treated as an antiunitary time reversal symmetry operations; \item The systems with spinless fermions should be mapped into the systems with spin-1/2 fermions, and vise versa.
+Finally, by comparing our results with the classifications of 3D fermionic SPT (fSPT) phases protected by internal symmetries with an identical abstract group structure, we confirm the crystalline equivalence principle for generic 3D interacting fermionic systems, which requires the following twists on the symmetry group: \begin{enumerate}[1.] \item orientation-reserving operations, such as the Mirror reflection symmetry, should be treated as antiunitary time reversal symmetry operations; \item The systems with spinless fermions should be mapped into the systems with spin-1/2 fermions, and vice versa.
 Here, the property of spin-1/2 is formulated mathematically as a particular 2-cocycle described in Sec.~\ref{sec:pgs12}, which can be extracted from the structure of the double group associated with the point group~\cite{Elcoro:ks5574}.
-In particular, for point groups $S_2$, $S_4$ and $S_6$ with even-fold rotoreflections as their generators, the $\mathbb{Z}_2^f$ extensions are trivial for both spinless and spin-1/2 fermions. \end{enumerate} We will demonstrate the second issue in Sec. \ref{inversion} by the simplest example: 3D inversion-symmetric ($S_2$-symmetric) lattice, with a pictorial interpretation of this subtlety.
+In particular, for point groups $S_2$, $S_4$ and $S_6$ with even-fold roto-reflections as their generators, the $\mathbb{Z}_2^f$ extensions are trivial for both spinless and spin-1/2 fermions. \end{enumerate} We will demonstrate the second issue in Sec. \ref{inversion} by the simplest example: 3D inversion-symmetric ($S_2$-symmetric) lattice, with a pictorial interpretation of this subtlety.